BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```
 python gui.py
 ```
-* **Step 2** ➜ Click "Download Embedding Model" and download a model.
-The GUI will hang.
-Wait.
-Proceed to the next step.
+* **Step 2** ➜ "Download Embedding Model."
+Must wait until the download is complete and unpacked before creating the vector database.
-* **Step 3** ➜ Click "Select Embedding Model Directory" and select the DIRECTORY containing the model you want to use.
+* **Step 3** ➜ "Select Embedding Model Directory" so select the directory containing the model you want to use.
-* **Step 4** ➜ Click "Choose Documents for Database" and choose one or more PDF files to put in the database.
+* **Step 4** ➜ "Choose Documents for Database" to choose one or more files to put in the database.
-  * Must have had OCR done on them or have text in them already.
-If you can select the text when viewing it, you're good.
+  * Current supported file extensions are: pdf, docx, txt, json, enex, eml, msg, csv, xls, xlsx.
-* **Step 5** ➜ Click "Create Vector Database."
-The GUI will hang.
-Watch "CUDA" usage.
+* **Step 5** ➜ "Create Vector Database."
 When CUDA drops to zero, proceed to the next step.
-* **Step 6** ➜ Open up LM Studio and load a model (only Llama2-based models currently work).
+* **Step 6** ➜ Open LM Studio and load a model (only Llama2-based models currently work).
 * **Step 7** ➜ Click "Start Server" within LM Studio, enter your question, and click "Submit Question."

 [Back to top](#top)